 The backlight can be adjusted to display between 1 to 10 seconds before fading, to help conserve battery life.
 It can also be set to ON so it remains on until you press and hold the button again.

 The Puck Pro and Puck Pro Plus has a Rapid Ascent alarm (based on 30 feet per minute), and it alerts you if you miss a decompression stop.

-The Puck Pro and Plus always switches on in pre-dive mode.
+The Puck Pro Plus always switches on in pre-dive mode.
 This mode puts the dive computer in a ready-to-dive mode.
 It checks the ambient pressure during pre-dive.

 It won't begin to calculate a dive until submerged below 4 feet (1.2 meters).
-Once submerged, pressing the menu button will activate the backlight and light up the display.
+Once submerged, pressing the menu button will activate the back light and light up the display.

 The Puck Pro Plus lets you switch between imperial or metric depending on your personal preference (meters and Cº, or feet and Fº).
 It can be set in either show either 12 hour or 24 hour format.

-What about the Dive Planner and Logbook Memory?
+Dive Planner and Logbook Memory